-Lost to mountain, Japanese internee’s bones return home
+Down from mountain, Japanese internee’s remains return home

 Then she got a call in October 2019 from the head of search and rescue for Inyo County.

 A hiker bound for the summit of Mount Williamson, a massive peak overshadowing Manzanar, had veered off route near a lake and spotted a skull in the rocks.
-He and his partner uncovered a full a skeleton.
+He and his partner uncovered a full skeleton.

 “It was a complete surprise when I received a call from the sheriff,” Lori Matsumura said.
 “There were stories my grandmother told me about her husband passing on the mountain.
 They were stories to me, and it wasn’t reality.
 But then when the sheriff called it, you know, brought it into reality.”